 Taxonomic reasoning is used in many applications, including many-sorted logic, knowledge bases, document retrieval, and natural language processing.
 These various applications have been dealt with independently.
 Because they have so much in common, a general approach to taxonomic reasoning would seem to be justified.
 This paper presents a theory of lexical semantics as an example of such a general approach.
 The theory defines a representation and an algebra for that representation.
 The operations of the algebra are inherently parallel, making them well matched to the capabilities of modern computer systems.

 Purdy, William C., "Taxonomic Reasoning and Lexical Semantics" (1990).
-Electrical Engineering and Computer Science Technical Reports.
-Paper 89.
+Electrical Engineering and Computer Science - Technical Reports.
+89.